 Underground gas lines are an important yet often overlooked part of your home’s infrastructure.
 Buried below ground, the steel or iron pipes can be subject to corrosion over many years of exposure to moisture and chemically active soil.

-This gradual deterioration can significantly weaken piping if not addressed.
+If not addressed, this gradual deterioration can significantly weaken piping.
 As a result, dangerous gas leaks may form without regular inspection and maintenance.

 By understanding how corrosion occurs and implementing best practices, you can prevent issues with your home’s gas supply.
 In this blog post, we will explain the signs that indicate pipeline damage.